PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 - `--configfile configs/Sample-Config.yaml` tells snakemake to use this sample configuration file in the `configs/` directory.
 This file can have any name, as long as that name is provided here.
 -  `--software-deployment-method conda` this allows conda to install the programs and environments required for each step.
 It is essential.
 - `--executor cluster-generic` indicates which HPC module we are using.
 - `--cluster-generic-submit-cmd "mkdir -p HPC_logs/{rule} && sbatch --partition=compute9 --nodes=1 --cpus-per-task={threads} --output=HPC_logs/{rule}/{wildcards}.{jobid}.txt"` are the settings for execution with SLURM.
 This will make a directory called HPC_logs and populate it with SLURM logs per job.
-The remaining arguments are pretty typical for sbatch execution, and only the `--pratition` name likely needs to be changed.
+The remaining arguments are pretty typical for sbatch execution, and only the `--partition` name likely needs to be changed.
 - `-j 30` will tell snakemake to run a maximum of 30 jobs simultaneously on the cluster.
 You can adjust this as needed.
 - `--jobname "{rule}.{wildcards}.{jobid}"` provides convenient names for your snakemake jobs running on the cluster.
 - `--latency-wait 60` this is important to include because there may be some delay in file writing between steps, and this prevents errors if files are not immediately found.